 Never sell yourself short.
 Make sure you have covered the marketing before agreeing to sell.

 Neil Foss is an experienced sales agent.
 In this exclusive article he shares what he’s considering when looking at new sales opportunities.
 This is real world advice for sales agents that are searching for new companies to sell for.

 Do you have a story?
 Help other agents by sharing it.

-You can submit your own contribution below.
-It can be an opinion piece, a personal experience or story, an anecdote, some advice or a recommendation, or anything else you believe other sales agents and companies may be interested in.
+You can submit your own contribution below or send it to [email protected].
+It can be long or short, an opinion piece, a personal experience or story, an anecdote, some advice or a recommendation, or anything else you believe other sales agents and companies may be interested in.